Thames Path 30th Anniversary Relay

 Start time: 9:30 am | Duration: Approx. 5 hrs | Distance: 9 miles / 14.5 km | Difficulty: Moderate

 Description: A popular and scenic walk from Henley-on-Thames to Marlow.
 We will follow the river through wooded banks, open reaches and peaceful riverside villages.
-Leaving Henley’s busy waterfront behind, the path soon feels quieter as it passes rowing reaches, gentle curves of river and views towards the Hambleden Hills.
-The route remains close to the water for much of the way, passing Hurley Lock and its historic mill, with a calm, timeless atmosphere and frequent boats on the river.
-As Marlow approaches, elegant houses and the graceful suspension bridge come into view, marking a lively and attractive finish to one of the most enjoyable sections of the Thames Path.
+Leaving Henley’s busy waterfront behind, the path soon feels quieter as it passes rowing reaches and Temple Island, gentle curves of river and views towards the Hambleden Hills.
+The route remains close to the water for much of the way, passing Hambleden Lock and its historic mill, with a calm, timeless atmosphere and frequent boats on the river.
+We briefly leave the riverbank to pass through the hamlet of Aston and Culham Park, before rejoining the riverside path through the meadows to Frogmill and Hurley.
+The path continues along the riverbank to join the Thames Path diversion route through Temple and Bisham.
+The magnificent Marlow Bridge is then crossed to reach our finish point in Higginson’s Park, Marlow.
+Locks: Hambleden, Hurley, Temple.

 Car: Henley Station car park (chareges apply).
 Mill Lane Car Park (free), Mill Lane, Henley, RG9 4HD.
 Or, Park in Malow and bus to Henley.